maxnyla/K9Kit/TESTING.md

 ## Code validation <a name="codeval"></a>

-I ran all my code through the various relevant validators:
+I ran all my code through the various relevant validators.

 -The [CSS Validation Service](https://jigsaw.w3.org/css-validator) for the CSS code.

-The CSS validator resulted in
+The CSS validator resulted in one error to do with a font size, which I corrected, and multiple warnings which could be ignored as they were due to elements having the same colour for the border and other areas.

 ![css validation results](/static/readme/validation/css_val.png)